beckitrue/container-app-workshop/lesson_1/README.md

 docker run --name simple-web -d -p 5000:5000 simple-web:latest
 ```

-This command will start the `simple-web` container in detached mode (`-d`) and map port `5000` on the host to port `5000` on the container.
+This command will start the `simple-web` container in detached mode (`-d`) and map port `5000` on the host (your computer) to port `5000` on the container.
 The `-name` flag gives the container a name of `simple-web`.
 The `-p` flag maps the host port to the container port.
 The last argument is the name of the image to run.

+If you get a port conflict, it means that there is something already using port `5000` on your computer.
+Change your `run` command to use an open port like `-p 5050:5000`.
+That maps port `5000` on the container to port `5050` on your computer.
+Later, when you test the container, remember to change the port number in your browser to what you configured it to in the `docker run` command.

 ## How do I know the simple-web server is running?